How to Address People in English

 In business situations, use formal titles unless the people you meet tell you otherwise.
 To get someone's attention you can say: "Excuse me, Sir" or "Pardon me, Madam/Ma'am."
 To greet someone you can say: "Hello Sir" or "Good morning, Madam/Ma'am."

-Here are the formal titles English speakers use:
+Here are the formal titles English speakers use (listen to the pronunciation):

 Occasionally you may have a close relationship with someone who typically gets called Sir, Madam, Mr or Mrs (for example, a business executive, a celebrity, a professor or a person older than yourself).
 At some point this person may give you permission to use his or her first name.
 In English we use the phrase "on a first name basis" or "on first name terms" to describe a relationship that is not as formal as it seems it should be.
 To describe this you would say, for example: "Pete's mom and I are on a first name basis" or "My teacher and I are on first name terms."